Search

 2024 Competition

-The 2024 Doctoral Dissertation Grants competition is now open.
-The application deadline is Wednesday, May 15, 2024 at 11:59pm Pacific Time (United States & Canada).
+The 2024 Doctoral Dissertation Grants competition is now closed.
+The application deadline was Wednesday, May 15, 2024 at 11:59pm Pacific Time (United States & Canada).
 Award decisions are expected to be made by mid-September 2024 and announced on our website and via our newsletter.
-The information below should be utilized by individuals who are interested in learning about our DDG competition.
+The information below may be utilized by individuals who are interested in learning about our DDG competition.

 • Download the 2024 DDG call for proposals.